2021 Atlanta spa shootings: Legal proceedings

 On March 17, Long was charged with eight counts of murder, split evenly between the shooting in Cherokee County and the shootings in Atlanta, and one count of aggravated assault in Cherokee County.
 He confessed to the killings while in custody.
 On May 11, Long received a 19-count indictment by a Fulton County grand jury on charges including murder, felony murder, aggravated assault, and domestic terrorism.
-During the press conference, district attorney Fani Willis shared her plans to seek death penalty and hate crime enhancements if he is convicted of murder.
-Later that day, he received a 23-count indictment on charges of malice murder, felony murder, attempt to commit murder, and aggravated assault from a grand jury in Cherokee County, Georgia.
+During the press conference, district attorney Fani Willis shared her plans to seek death penalty and hate crime enhancements if Long was convicted of murder.
+Later that day, Long was the subject of a 23-count indictment on charges of malice murder, felony murder, attempt to commit murder, and aggravated assault from a grand jury in Cherokee County.

 On July 27, Long pleaded guilty to the Cherokee County charges and was sentenced to life without parole.
 Cherokee County District Attorney Shannon Wallace said that investigators had found no evidence of racial bias in the shootings.
 On August 30, state prosecutors announced Willis had filed court papers seeking the death penalty against Long for the Fulton County charges and designating the Piedmont Road shootings as a hate crime based on race and gender.
 On September 28, Long pleaded not guilty to the Fulton County charges.